aloiscochard/codex/README.md

 * **cache clean**: Remove all `tags` file from the local hackage cache
 * **set tagger [hasktags|ctags]**: Update the `~/.codex` configuration file for the given tagger

+*Note: codex will browse the parent directory for cabal projects and use them as dependency over hackage when possible.*

 ## VIM

 Put this in your `.vimrc`: